Our valuation tech uses live market data to estimate your car’s value accurately.

 We work with a network of more than 5,000 verified dealers, so if you choose to sell your Caterham car the Motorway way, you can usually find a car buyer in just 24 hours!

-- Get a free instant valuation – our free online valuations use a combination of real-time industry statistics and our own daily sales data to give you the most accurate information about what cars exactly like yours are selling for.
+- Get a free instant valuation – our free online valuations use a combination of real-time industry statistics and our own online sales data to give you the most accurate information about what cars exactly like yours are selling for.

 However, it is important to remember that the car market changes rapidly, and therefore any valuation you may receive today could be very different to one you receive a few months from now.